 The qualifications for a Professional Appointment position include a post-graduate degree and/or a professional designation and extensive professional experience.
 In disciplines where there is no recognized professional designation, professional experience may substitute for a professional designation.

-In recognition of the expected scholarly contribution of Professional Appointees, the proposed definitions of scholarship have been proposed to be expanded to publications and/or presentations in credible professional forums, scholarship in teaching, and development of curriculum and programs of study.
+In recognition of the expected scholarly contribution of Professional Appointees, the proposed definitions of scholarship have been expanded to publications and/or presentations in credible professional forums, scholarship in teaching, and development of curriculum and programs of study.

 Since the principal scholarly contributions of faculty appointed to Professional Appointments will be based on their professional experience and not on original research, they will be assigned a teaching load that is greater than the current full-time faculty teaching load.
 WLUFA’s proposed increased load, however, also recognizes that Professional Appointees are to be fully-engaged members of their departments and programs, and of the university community as a whole.